tengjingwang/bionime-devops-assignment/README.md

 # Usage

-1. Have your AWS credential configured, or edit `aws_env.sh` file, the
+1. Have your AWS credential configured, or edit `aws_env.sh` file, then

 ```bash
 source aws_env.sh